Terieyenike/django-projs/menu/README.md

 # Build APIs with Django Rest Framework (DRF)

-[DRF](https://www.django-rest-framework.org/) is a popular library to turn Django into a web API.
+[DRF](https://www.django-rest-framework.org/) is a popular library for turning Django into a web API.

-We'll create a restaurant menu that can be consumed and displayed by any device.
+We'll create a restaurant menu that any device can consume and display.

-- Built-in class-based generic views
-- Generic editing views

 ![DRF](https://github.com/Terieyenike/django-projs/assets/25850598/1cac0022-d1c1-4997-9196-31c1c76ddd5e)